 Clarified Butter Uses

-Clarified butter is great for sautéing, making sauces, and making buttery popcorn.
+Great for sautéing, making sauces, and making buttery popcorn.

 Ghee is a type of Indian clarified butter with a higher smoking point and longer shelf life.
 Though a trendy item today, it's been used in cooking and medicine for centuries.
 Ghee is high in healthy fats, vitamins, and antioxidants and free from sodium and preservatives.
 It also contains significantly less lactose than standard butter, making it an excellent choice for butter-lovers with dairy sensitivities.
-Like clarified butter, it's created by simmering unsalted solid butter until water evaporates and removes any impurities, then skimming off the milk solids.
+Like clarified option, it's created by simmering unsalted solid butter until water evaporates and removes any impurities, then skimming off the solids.

 Ghee Butter Taste